MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/summarizing-payment-lines-and-general-journal-lines.md

 In this example, you export payment lines, and the **Summarize Gen. Jnl.
 Lines** check box is selected. [!INCLUDE[d365fin](../../includes/d365fin_md.md)] creates:

 - One combined payment line in an XML file that has a concatenated payment message.
 White space is the delimiter.
-- One payment line in the general journal with a generic description that ../../includes the vendor name.
+- One payment line in the general journal with a generic description that includes the vendor name.

 ## Example 2
 In this example, you export payment lines, and the **Summarize Gen. Jnl.
 Lines** check box is selected.
 The **Cut off Payment Message Texts** check box is cleared, and the combined SEPA and non-euro SEPA payment lines exceed 140 characters in the payment message. [!INCLUDE[d365fin](../../includes/d365fin_md.md)] creates:

 - Two combined payment lines in an XML file.
 The first payment line contains the first concatenated payment messages.
 The second payment line contains the payment message from the third line.

-- One payment line in the general journal with a generic description that ../../includes the vendor name.
+- One payment line in the general journal with a generic description that includes the vendor name.

 ## Example 3
 In this example, you export payment lines, and the **Summarize Gen. Jnl.
 Lines** check box is selected.
 The **Cut off Payment Message Texts** check box is also selected, and the combined SEPA and non-SEPA payment lines exceed 140 characters in the payment message. [!INCLUDE[d365fin](../../includes/d365fin_md.md)] creates: